GoInterject/GoInterject.github.io/wLabs/LabSetup.md

 ---
 title: Setting up the Lab Environment
 layout: custom
-keywords: [lab, guide, setup, start]
+keywords: [lab, guide, setup, start, FinCube, data cells]
 description: This page details the necessary requirements and steps to set up a local environment that can accommodate a user following the Lab Guide.
 ---
 * * *